 Only applicable to the following programs:

-Visa and residence permit applications can only be processed by Austrian immigration authorities.
-You can find your nearest Austrian representation office by clicking here.
+Visa and residence permit applications can only be processed by the Austrian immigration authorities.
+You can find your nearest Austrian representation office here.
 The office for immigration in Vienna is the MA 35.
 CEU PU is not allowed to apply for a Visa or Residence permit on behalf of students, nor are we legally entitled to make inquiries with relevant authorities on the student's behalf.
 Please follow the steps on this page for application instructions and recommendations.
-Please check the government website in case of updates and changes unbeknown to us.

 First time applicants